 In summary – Challenge overcome by rolling out campaign elements in a way that allowed them to link directly to the microsite, without having to search organically.
 Every aspect of the campaign, from direct mail to social media, heightened interest and provided the target audience with a direct way to access the Man v Machine site.

-Result – An 81% uplift in monthly online traffic.
+Result – An 81% increase in monthly website traffic.

 2 – 62% uplift in sales, by changing the way you communicate with your audience